-Walked roof
+Walked roof, Viewed with drone

 The inspector will make every effort to inspect all accessible roof surfaces and materials.
 The inspector is not required to access roofs that, in his judgment, are unsafe to traverse or may result in damage to the roofing materials (i.e. slate, tile, etc.)